folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Solutions have been proposed that try to solve common deadlock scenarios and reversing evaluation. but it's not made it's way into our languages and libraries.
-This paper gives an implementation of a framework presented in *reference ppdp* that allows reversing of computation steps and verifies communication.
+This paper gives an implementation of a framework presented in \cite{DBLP:conf/ppdp/MezzinaP17} that allows reversing of computation steps and verifies communication.
 We additionally will look at how this implementation can be used to debug concurrent message-passing programs.

-Our contributions are

-* We provide a Haskell implementation of a concurrent calculus featuring session types and reversibility
+As such this bachelor's thesis will make the following contributions:

+* We begin by anaylyzing the three core components of \cite{DBLP:conf/ppdp/MezzinaP17} (section \ref{the-main-idea}):

+    A process calculus, multiparty session types and reversibility.
+At the same time we give the encoding of the formal definition into Haskell data types.

-    * We define the **process calculus** in section \ref{process-calculi}
+    * We define a **process calculus** (section \ref{process-calculi}) from its foundations.
-        To make actually write example programs pleasant, we will use the `Free` monad to provide convenient syntax
+    Later (section \ref{free-monad-dsl}) we use the `Free` monad to provide convenient syntax.

-    * We define **session types**  for the calculus in section \ref{session-types}.
+    * Next we look at **multiparty session types** (section \ref{session-types}) for the calculus in section.
     The session types feature nested recursion and choice.

-    * We describe the information that needs to be stored for **reversibility** in section \ref{reversibility}.
+    * Finally we consider **reversibility** given the two previous concepts.
+In particular we look at the information that needs to be preserved when moving forward in order to move backward correctly.

-    * We provide **forward and backward evaluation functions** in section \ref{combining}.
-    * We show that the system preserves the properties of the formal definition (section w), notably *causal consistency*
-* We provide debugging primitives and sketch how a debugger can be built on top of this work
-* We describe why purity and reversible computation work well together
+* Next we combine our encodings of the core components to define forward and backward evaluation functions (section \ref{combining}).

+* We further consider how our new system can be used to debug concurrent programs and provide primitives for creating a debugger (section \ref{running-debugging})

 <!--
  The research question is then: can the reversible semantics by Mezzina and Perez provide a basis for debugging message-passing programs in an effective, modular way?